saltudelft/dl-type-python/README.md

 To change the hyper-parameters of the neural model, you can change the values in the file `data/tw_model_learning_params.json`.

+It should be noted that both Extractor and Model scripts save the required files for running the inference script in `$OUTPUT_FOLDER/tw_model_files`.

 ### Notebook
 To run all the steps of TypeWriter manually with explanation, check out the notebook `main_TW.ipynb`.